ilyakurdyukov/fpdoom/snes9x/README.md

 ## Snes9x port

 Port of Snes9x v1.43.
 This older version is more lightweight and has 8-bit rendering mode.
+The DSP1 emulation [code](https://github.com/snes9xgit/snes9x/blob/96059dd45aed03859bff5a3e30f1d1b13136a8f9/dsp1.cpp) is taken from the upstream Snes9x, where it has been rewritten to integer calculations.

 ### Build